jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 The x-axis is frames (which is the passage of time), and each y-axis entry is one of our 4 classes.
 When a piece of a row is colored in, that means that was the class present at the given frame.
 In a perfect world, the ```regular-broadcast``` row would be entirely solid with no gaps, but in reality the other three classes take chunks out of its timeline.

-Let's put up the plots for the other two rounds and then draw some conclusions; first here is the plot for ```nt-3```:
+Let's put up the plots for the other two rounds and then draw some conclusions; first, here is the plot for ```nt-3```:

 {{< figure
     src="/nt-rnd3-truth.png"